-“However, this is also a very valuable raw material and the most expensive material, because it is only available in limited quantities,” explains Dirk Petersen, an environmental expert at the consumer center in Hamburg.
+“However, this is also a precious raw material and the most expensive material because it is only available in limited quantities,” explains Dirk Petersen, an environmental expert at the consumer center in Hamburg.
 Such candles account for only one to two percent of the market.

 Stearin is also a renewable raw material of plant or animal origin.
 It consists, for example, of palm and coconut fats and beef tallow.
 However, virgin forests are cleared for palm fats.

 The advantages of stearin: It burns for a long time, soots little, and does not drip.
 Important: Stearin candles must be made of at least 90 percent stearin to be called stearin candles.
 However, paraffin is often added to prevent the wax from crumbling.